-- Ask for help and you just “don’t see the problem”.
+- Ask for help as you just “don’t see the problem”.

-- Identify the source of stress and instead just treat the symptoms when necessary.
+- Identify the source of stress and instead just treat the symptoms.

-- Change your behaviour when someone else points out any weaknesses.
+- Change your behaviour when someone points out any weaknesses.

 - Reflect on your strategy and tactics when striving for success.

-Feeling stress is a way of gathering information.
-It tells you that you are reaching your capacity.
+Feeling stress is a sign you’re reaching your capacity.
 It lets you know when something needs to change.
-Ignoring the signals can lead to less efficient work, burnout and many other problems.
+Ignoring the signals can lead to less efficient work, burnout, and many other problems.

 How do genes affect your capacity for coping with stressful situations?

-Stress is an unavoidable companion of a busy modern life.
-But whether we thrive or break under pressure is determined by our genes.
+Whether we thrive or break under pressure is party determined by our genes.

 Meet the COMT gene.
-It codes for a COMT enzyme which breaks down chemicals released during stress: dopamine, adrenaline and norepinephrine.
-You probably know adrenaline as “a stress hormone” and dopamine as “the pleasure hormone”, but they both play a significant role in your body’s response to stress.
+It codes for a COMT enzyme, which breaks down chemicals released during stress: dopamine, adrenaline, and norepinephrine.

 Depending on what variant of the COMT gene you have, the COMT enzyme it produces can be either very active or not.
 And that determines if you are a warrior or a worrier.